 A critical examination of Latin American or Spanish literary texts from selected perspectives.
 Topics have included the indigenous voice in Latin American narrative, Spanish women writers, and the Latin American "Boom."
 PREQ: Spanish 236 or instructor permission.
 May be repeated when topic varies.
-Requirements met: Humanities Breadth.
 (Offered each year)